sonicFanTech/vidplayer/README.md

 Added the New About Window - v2.0.6

-updated the License Agreement, made the License and Features / Update Log Tab Load Text from a File, NO CODE NEEDED FOR SAID TEXT - v2.0.6.1
+updated the License Agreement, made the License and Features / Update Log Tab Load Text from a File, NO CODE NEEDED FOR SAID TEXT, Added a Auto-Check for updates Feature at start up, Added a Check for updates button to the About Menu - v2.0.6.1

 Added Discord RPC, Changed the default volume to 50.0 - v2.0.7